vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 ```

 ### Conclusion
 This guide has explored the power of vLLM for serving large language models on AMD MI300X GPUs.
 By meticulously tuning key settings like chunked prefill, multi-step scheduling, and CUDA graph capture, we've demonstrated how to achieve substantial performance gains over standard configurations and alternative serving solutions. vLLM unlocks significantly higher throughput and faster response times, making it an ideal choice for deploying LLMs on AMD hardware.

 However, it's important to acknowledge that our exploration has focused primarily on general chatbot usage with short inputs and outputs.
 Further investigation is needed to optimize vLLM for specific use cases like summarization or long-form content generation.
 Additionally, a deeper dive into the performance differences between Triton and CK attention kernels could yield further insights.

+We also want to acknolwedge [this wonderful blogpost](https://shisa.ai/blog/posts/tuning-vllm-mi300x/) by Leonard Lin on how to further optimize vLLM for MI300X, including hipBLAS vs hipBLASLt, CK Flash Attention vs Triton Flash Attention, Tensor Parallelism vs Pipeline Parallelism, etc.

 ### Acknowledgements
-This blog post is drafted by the team at [Embedded LLM](https://embeddedllm.com/) and Thank you to [Hot Aisles Inc.](https://hotaisle.xyz/) for sponsoring MI300X for benchmarking vLLM.
+This blog post is drafted by the team at [Embedded LLM](https://embeddedllm.com/) and thank you to [Hot Aisles Inc.](https://hotaisle.xyz/) for sponsoring MI300X for benchmarking vLLM.

 ### Appendix